SunnyMass/DCVC-DT/README.md

 ## Citation

-If you find this work useful for your research, please cite our ISCAS paper (when available) and the DCVC-DC reference:
+If you find this work useful for your research, please cite our ISCAS paper (or arXiv) and the DCVC-DC reference:

 ```bibtex
 @inproceedings{li2023neural,